-In August 1942, over 2,400 Shumsk Jews were marched from the ghetto
+In August 1942, more than 2,400 Jews were marched from Shumsk's wartime ghetto

 to pits dug close to the banks of the Vilia River, where they were shot

 by a German Einsatzgruppe unit with support from Ukrainian sympathists.
 Here is an image from page 312 of the Shumsk Yizkor Book of a group of Jews originally from Shumsk visiting the site of the mass grave in September 1956.

 In 2006, the memorial at the site was cleaned up, and a new marker was installed.
 Click here for photos and more information (many thanks to Lynne Tolman).

 Here are photographs of the memorial as it looks today, taken by Ann Roman.